Are there any data breach notification requirements?

 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.
 Local data protection regulations have required data controllers to report such breaches in certain circumstances.

-In Japan, there are no mandatory requirements to report data breaches.
+In Japan, there are no mandatory requirements to report data breaches except for My Number data.
 Generally, it’s recommended to report breaches to the Personal Information Protection Commission (PIPC) where there may be a personal data breach, unless the potential breach:

 - is unlikely to result in a risk to the data subjects (for example, when the personal data has been encrypted); or,